FengDenny/Frontend-Mentor-Challenges/Responsive Design 07/README-template.md

 ### What I learned

-- Learned how to use Grid for outer layout with one rows and two columns (desktop) / one row and column (mobile) and Flexbox for inner layout
+- Learned how to use Grid for outer layout and Flexbox for inner layout

 - Learned mobile and desktop layout